glennblock/extensions/attachment.md

 * [6266] (http://tools.ietf.org/html/rfc6266) - Use of the Content-Disposition Header Field in the Hypertext Transfer Protocol (HTTP)

 ## Live example
-To see a response containing attachment links, use the following command:
+To see a response containing attachment links, use the following command or just open in a browser:

 ```text
 curl http://cj-attachment.azurewebsites.net/friends -v